-From Ghandi’s Salt March to the downfall of a regime in some Baltic state to the recent March for Our Lives protesting America’s lack of gun control, humanity buzzes with protest movements every year.
-And while nothing captivates like a crowd, a comparison of the number of protests held yearly to governmental or society changes suggests that the actual success rate of this cornerstone of non-violent resistance is, in fact, rather low.
+From Ghandi’s Salt March to the faceoff at Tiananmen Square to the March for Our Lives protesting America’s lack of gun control to the 2020 George Floyd protests erupting across America, humanity buzzes with protest movements every year.
+And while nothing captivates like a crowd, (especially when the crowd, urged on by a former US president, is storming the US Capitol with lawmakers inside) a comparison of the number of protests held yearly to governmental or society changes suggests that the actual success rate of this cornerstone of non-violent (and sometimes violent) resistance is, in fact, rather low.
 This begs the question: Do protests work?

 Here are three reasons why protests are effective, and three reasons they are not.

 Protests bring socially and economically marginalized groups to the foreground.

 Throughout history, coal miners have been unlikely champions of protest movements.
 As global economies began shifting away from coal, miners suffered from downsizing, colliery closures, and loss of benefits.
 In the US and UK, miners used protests to bring their struggles to the public – and won.
 In 2016, coal workers of the China’s Longmay coal firm prompted the government to admit financial struggles and demand back payment of thousands of workers.
 Additionally, the 2011 Occupy Wall Street movement was similarly effective in giving America’s lower income bracket a voice, shedding light on the growing chasm between the top 1% of American earners and the rest of the nation.
 More recently, the nationwide protests across America in response to the murder of George Floyd at the hands of a police officer have brought police brutality and racism into the spotlight, forcing Americans to address the ongoing disparate treatment of African Americans, especially by law enforcement, which has been unchecked for decades.
 Unintentionally, the Black Lives Matter protests sparked a global reckoning with racism.